standardnotes/snjs/specification.md

 Because account password changes (or, in general, root key changes) require all existing items keys to be re-encrypted with the new root key, it is possible that items keys eventually fall into an inconsistent state, such that some are encrypted with a newer root key, while others are encrypted with the new root key.
 Clients encountering an items key they cannot encrypt with the current account root key parameters would then reach a dead end, and users would see undecryptable data.

-To recover the ability to decrypt an items key, clients can use the `kp` (key params) included the items key's attached_data payload.
+To recover the ability to decrypt an items key, clients can use the `kp` (key params) included the items key's authenticated_data payload.
 These parameters represent the the key params of the root key used to encrypt this items key.

 For example, when the account password changes, and thus the root key changes, all items keys are re-encrypted with the new root key on client A. Another client (client B) who may have a valid API session, but an outdated root key, will be able to download these new items keys.
 However, when client B attempts to decrypt these keys using its root key, the decryption will fail.
 Client B enters a state where it can save items to the server (wherein those items are encrypted using its existing default readable items key), but cannot read new data encrypted with items keys encrypted with client A's root key.